ssteidl/vessel/README.md

 # Vessel
 Application containers for FreeBSD.

-The goal of vessel is to unleash underutilized features of FreeBSD to application, DevOps and Test engineers.
-Vessel accomplishes the above goals by integrating tightly with FreeBSD system level interfaces and providing a "docker-like" interface that feels familiar to most developers.
-Vessel differs from other jail management systems in that vessel actively monitors and manages running jails.
-Examples include:
+The goal of vessel is to expose the many powerful features of FreeBSD to application, ops and test engineers.
+Vessel accomplishes this goal by integrating tightly with FreeBSD system level interfaces and providing a "docker-like" interface that feels familiar to most developers.
+Vessel differs from other jail management systems in that it runs alongside the container listening for system events that are useful for management and observability.

-* Actively tracing jail processes to monitor when a jail exits.
-This allows vessel to stay in the foreground while running a jail with multiple services, which has various management benefits.
-Running `sh /etc/rc` is fully supported.
-* Monitors and parses `/var/run/devd.seqpacket.pipe` so that custom actions can be taken based on resource control events.
-* Supervisor can monitor and route log output as well as stop, start and reload jails based on configuration file changes.

 # Feature Highlights